mrWheel/ftp-server/projectPrompt.md

 - Added LittleFS and FATFS storage-statistics support, including the LittleFS fallback where statvfs() is not implemented.
 - Added real mDNS hostname and FTP service advertisement to the basic example.
-- Removed the mrwheel/ota_upload dependency and service from the project.
 - Removed the unused wear-levelling handle warning from the LittleFS build.
 - Increased the FTP session task stack to prevent FileZilla-triggered overflow.
 - Kept USER/PASS as compatibility no-ops without storing credentials or requiring login.